iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ;; a lambda expression that takes an argument, x, and returns x + 1 ;; it returns a lambda procedure
+  ; a lambda expression that takes an argument, x, and returns x + 1 ; it returns a lambda procedure
   (lambda (x) (+ 1 x))
   s4m> #<lambda (x)>

-  ;; the same, but binding the function to the symbol my-fun (define my-fun (lambda (x) (+ 1 x))) s4m> my-fun
+  ; the same, but binding the function to the symbol my-fun (define my-fun (lambda (x) (+ 1 x))) s4m> my-fun

-  ;; now call the function
+  ; now call the function
   (my-fun 2)
   s4m> 3

-  ;; this means we could nest the lambda form in order to call it ;; but this is not very readable, so less commonly done ((lambda (x) (+ 1 x)) 3) s4m> 4
+  ; this means we could just nest the lambda form in order to call it ; but this is not very readable, so less commonly done ((lambda (x) (+ 1 x)) 3) s4m> 4

-  ;; a lambda form specifying a procedure with two parameters (define my-adder (lambda (a b) (+ a b))) s4m> my-adder
+  ; a lambda form specifying a procedure with two parameters (define my-adder (lambda (a b) (+ a b))) s4m> my-adder